 As an experienced college student, you probably know that there are many aspects of college life that contribute to your education.
 At Linfield you'll have opportunities for academic and intellectual growth, social life on campus, co-curricular activities, and much more.
 The Office of Academic Advising will help you explore what it means to be a student at Linfield College, how to take full advantage of all the opportunities on campus, and how to succeed academically.

-Fall Connections kicks off during Transfer Transitions weekend and continues into the semester.
-Participation is expected, so review the Transfer Transitions schedule and the Fall Connections meetings during fall semester weekend and plan your schedule accordingly.
+Connections kicks off during Transfer Transitions and continues into the semester.
+Participation is expected, so review the Transfer Transitions schedule and Connections meeting schedule and plan your schedule accordingly.
 You won’t want to miss the valuable information that will be covered and attending these meetings will help you get started at Linfield on the right foot.

-As an introduction to the complex questions that underpin a college education, and to facilitate conversation during your first few days on campus, all new students are required to read Thieves of Baghdad by Matthew Bogdanos.
+As an introduction to the complex questions that underpin a college education, and to facilitate conversation during your first few days on campus, all new students are required to read for 2014-2015 is Ignorance: How it Drives Science by Stuart Firestein.
 A copy of this text is included in your Transfer Transitions packet.
-Complete your reading before classes begin and prepare to discuss the book with your Fall Connections group.
-Consider participating in the essay contest; the first place prize is FREE books for your first semester at Linfield.
+Complete your reading before classes begin and prepare to discuss the book with your Connections group.